 Kenward et al. (2000) performed analyses on the accuracy of hydrological networks generated through photogrammetry and radar interferometry at 5 and 30 meters grid resolution respectively.
-Their error analysis was extended to consider the vertical errors generated both through the downsampling of the topographic data, as well as from the techniques used to capture the topographic information.
+Their error analysis was extended to consider the vertical errors generated both through the down-sampling of the topographic data, as well as from the techniques used to capture the topographic

+140 information.
 Predicted catchment runoff was up to 7% larger in the lower resolution datasets, considered to be driven by both the vertical errors and the reduction in spatial resolution increasing variables such as upslope drainage area.

-Topographic Wetness Index (TWI), calculated as ln(A/S) where A is the specific upslope area and S is the slope, is used as a single variable to compare the hydrological setting of differing parts of the landscape, providing insight into factors including groundwater properties and overland flow rates.
-Sørensen and Seibert (2007) used LiDAR data to test the robustness of TWI calculations at spatial scales ranging from 5 to 50 meters, concluding that the most sensitive part of the TWI calculation were the specific upslope area measurements.
+Topographic Wetness Index (TWI), calculated as ln(A/S) where A is the specific upslope area and S is the slope, is used as a single variable to compare the hydrological setting of differing parts

+- 145 of the landscape, providing insight into factors including groundwater properties and overland flow rates.
+Sørensen and Seibert (2007) used LiDAR data to test the robustness of TWI calculations at spatial scales ranging from 5 to 50 meters, concluding that the most sensitive part of the TWI calculation was the specific upslope area measurements.
 This sensitivity resulted in significant variation in the TWI values across the range of resolutions tested.
+Predicted slope stability, modeled in part - 150 as a function of TWI, was assessed by Tarolli and Tarboton (2006) who demonstrated that, for large scale landsliding, a LiDAR derived DEM downsampled to 10 meter resolution was more suitable to identify landslide hazard than the highest resolution data available.
+This highlights the requirement to consider the scale of the process being studied when selecting the appropriate grid resolution for a study, and corresponds to the challenges of selecting the correct size of smoothing window to capture

+155 processes at a suitable scale (e.g., Roering et al., 2010; Hurst et al., 2012; Grieve et al., 2016b).
 The accuracy of channel network extraction from topographic data was tested by Murphy et al. (2008), who tested a 1 meter LiDAR DEM and a 10 meter photogrammatically generated DEM against a field mapped channel network in a catchment in Alberta, Canada.
-The 1 meter LiDAR derived channel network was found to be the best representation of the field mapped channel network, exceeding the quality of an additional channel network mapped by hand from aerial photographs.
-However, as no intermediate datasets were tested it is not possible to understand at what resolution the degradation in channel network extraction quality occurs at for this location.
+The 1 meter LiDAR derived channel network was found to be the best representation of the field mapped channel network,

+160 exceeding the quality of an additional channel network mapped by hand from aerial photographs.
+However, as no intermediate datasets were tested it is not possible to understand at what resolution the degradation in channel network extraction quality occurs for this location.

 As models of agricultural soil loss depend heavily on topographic variables such as slope, work has been carried out to understand the influence of grid resolution on calculated rates of soil loss.

-Schoorl et al. (2000) tested data resolutions from 1 to 81 meters and demonstrated that in all cases, rates of predicted soil loss increased with grid resolution.
-However, the rates of soil loss were also influenced by the type of flow routing utilized, with the multiple flow direction algorithm (e.g., Freeman, 1991; Quinn et al., 1991) proving most sensitive to resolution decreases.
-Work by Erskine et al. (2007) considering models of crop yields in Colorado, USA, demonstrated that on relatively flat surfaces, such as agricultural fields, the spatial resolution is less important than the vertical accuracy when predicting crop yields, with significant errors being produced due to centimeter scale vertical displacements.
-Increasing the grid size from 5 to 30 meters had limited effect on the yield calculations.
+165 Schoorl et al. (2000) tested data resolutions from 1 to 81 meters and demonstrated that in all cases, rates of predicted soil loss increased with grid resolution.
+However, the rates of soil loss were also influenced by the type of flow routing utilized, with the multiple flow direction algorithm (e.g.,

+Freeman, 1991; Quinn et al., 1991) proving most sensitive to resolution decreases.
+Work by Erskine et al. (2007) considering models of crop yields in Colorado, USA, demonstrated that on relatively flat